Osei-dot/Data-Management-Portfolio-Project/README.md

 # The project emphasizes:

-1. Combining data from multiple sourzes using glob library
+1. Combining data from multiple sourses using glob library

 2. Cleaning and transforming raw datasets.